redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

           --sync-policy automated \
           --self-heal \
           --sync-option Prune=true \
-          --sync-option CreateNamespace=true \
+          --sync-option CreateNamespace=true
-          --annotations "argocd.argoproj.io/managed-by=openshift-gitops"
       ```
+  7. Label the destination namespace `spring-petclinic` to be managed by `openshif-gitops` argocd instance as below
+      ```
+      # oc label ns spring-petclinic "argocd.argoproj.io/managed-by=openshift-gitops"
+      ```
-  6. List the application to confirm that the application is created successfully and repeat the command till the application reaches the state `Synced` and `Healthy`
+  8. List the application to confirm that the application is created successfully and repeat the command till the application reaches the state `Synced` and the health of the application is `Healthy`.
       ```
       # argocd app list --core
       ```